+This site is located within the Primary Urban Service District which separates rural and urban uses.
 This site does not fail to provide a clear separation between rural and urban uses.
-This site is located within the Primary Urban Service District which separates rural and urban uses.
 Discourages the proliferation of urban sprawl.

 (X) Discourages or inhibits infill development or the redevelopment of existing neighborhoods and communities.